 Guests can walk along the 1,400-foot long boardwalk and see the animals in their large, open environment called the Plains of East Africa.

-A pair of our saddle-billed storks is in the area across from the antelope exhibit.
 This rare stork species is the tallest of the African storks.
 Wattled cranes, the rarest of the African cranes, also occupy this area.

 An okapi exhibit and a Grevy’s zebra exhibit are further along the boardwalk.